Flaykky/HexTrace/README.md

 # HexTrace
-Simple and compact DisAssembler client for undetecteble reverse engiinering
+Simple and compact DisAssembler client for undetecteble reverse engineering

 ## about code
 - Languages: C and C++ (excluding shell scripts)